EligibleDev/learning_typescript/README.md

 -   Typescript prefers to use interfaces over intersections in case of merging because it compiles faster and keeps things snappy.

 -   We can actually merge types and interfaces together.

+## Chapter 9: Enums

+-   In typescript all the code gets removed and only plain javascript stays.
+But that doesn't happen with enums.
+Some sort of typescript code stays in there for enums.
+That's why a lot of people don't like them.

+## Chapter 10: Type Narrowing

+-   Type Narrowing is essentially typescripts ability to predict the type of the variable based on certain actions.

+-   The `unknown` type is when typescript doesn't know what the type of a variable is.
+So if we wanted to do something with it, typescript would be really restrictive.

+    Think of `any` as turning typescript off and `unknown` as idk what it will be yet.

+-   If typescript is automatically showing an error and you know that this variable is another type than the one that's typescript saying it is, you can use the `as` keyword to skip typescripts safety.

+    And even if it doesn't let you set that type you can first set it as unknown then as the type you want.